what we do

 The highlight of your Jewish Greek experience is the Bar or Bat Mitzvah ceremony itself, held in the Kahal Shalom Synagogue.
 Built in 1577, the synagogue is located in the Jewish Quarter (“La Judiera”) of the old walled city.
 Configured in the Sephardic style, the synagogue has been restored to its original splendor and is truly a Jewish treasure.

-Select and secure your Bar Bat Mitzvah date: Program dates are August 14 – August 26, 2018.
-You child may share the date with siblings, family members or friends in a group of up to four students.
-Ask about special discounts for group ceremonies.
+- Select and secure your Bar Bat Mitzvah date: If you have friends or family members who want to share you date, we can welcome up to four students in your party, which can include a special needs sibling or friend as well.
+In addition if a parent or grandparent did not have a Bar or Bat Mitzvah ceremony in their youth, they can share in the Torah reading as well.
 Our travel professional, Ellen Paderson can help you plan visit to Rhodes and your family’s Greek island vacation.
 Click here to contact Ellen from Smiles and Miles Travel, Bar Mitzvah vacations.